harsh2912/attendance-system/README.md

 ```
 conda activate face_recog
 ```
 * Register all the different person using **register.py**.
-To know about how to structure the data for registering please go through my [implementation] article
+To know about how to structure the data for registering please go through my [implementation](https://medium.com/p/7e1858b66cd3/edit) article
 ```
 python register.py -p path/to/folder/ -db 0
 ```
-* Run the following comman to infer on a video feed :
+* Run the following command to infer on a video feed after registering all the people :
 ```
 python infer.py -in path/to/video -out to/save/path -db 0
 ```